Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 Withdrawing consent under the GDPR

-Where the lawful basis of our processing under the GDPR is that you have consented to it for a particular identified purpose, you have the right to withdraw that consent at any time.
+Where the lawful basis of our Processing under the GDPR is that you have consented to it for a particular identified purpose, you have the right to withdraw that consent at any time.
 To do so, please contact us as specified in the “How to Contact Us” section below.
-If you do withdraw consent, this will not affect the lawfulness of any processing that was based on your consent before its withdrawal.
+If you do withdraw consent, this will not affect the lawfulness of any Processing that was based on your consent before its withdrawal but it may affect some aspect of your relationship with us, for example, if applying for a job, we may not be able to undertake a DBS check without your consent.
+In most cases we do not rely upon consent.

 Filing a Complaint under the GDPR

-In addition to the foregoing, you have the right under the GDPR to lodge a complaint in respect of your data protection rights with the applicable supervisory authority for data protection in your jurisdiction.
+You have the right under the GDPR to lodge a complaint in respect of your data protection rights with the applicable supervisory authority for data protection in your jurisdiction.
 If you are in the United Kingdom, that supervisory authority is the UK’s Information Commissioner’s Office: https://ico.org.uk/.
-If you are located in the EU/EEA, a list of and more information about the EU/EEA Data Protection Authorities can be found at https://ec.europa.eu/newsroom/article29/items/612080.
+If you are located in the EU/EEA, a list of and more information about the EU/EEA Data Protection Authorities can be found at https://edpb.europa.eu/about-edpb/about-edpb/members_en.

 |